gmhafiz/k8s-api/README.md

 locust -f ./locustfile.py --host=http://localhost:3080
 ```

-Open  http://0.0.0.0:8089, run the load testing and click on the chart.
+Open  http://0.0.0.0:8089, run the load testing with 16 users and 1 spawn rate.
+Click "Start Swarming" and click on the chart.

 It is on 1 replica at 500MHz and 128MB ram each.
 Let us ramp up the number of replicas to 4.